 See the FPA website for a range of downloadable leaflets on contraception and sexually transmitted infections.

 There is no cure for HIV but it is treatable.
-If your test is positive, we will refer you to a specialist HIV clinic at a hospital that is convenient for you to attend.
-The doctors at the hospital will be able to assess when you need to start taking antiviral (anti-HIV) tablets.
+If we test you for HIV and the result is positive, we will refer you to a specialist HIV clinic that is convenient for you to attend.
+The doctors there will be able to assess you for starting antiretroviral (anti-HIV) medication.

-Treatments for HIV are very good, and you should be able to lead a long and healthy life if the diagnosis is made early, before you become seriously ill.
+Treatments for HIV are effective, and you should be able to lead a long and healthy life if the diagnosis is made early, before you become seriously ill.
 The earlier you are tested and HIV is diagnosed, the better the physical outcome.

-AIDS is the final stage of HIV infection, when your body can no longer fight life-threatening infections.
+Acquired immune deficiency syndrome (AIDS) is a late stage of HIV infection, when your body can no longer fight life-threatening infections.
 With early diagnosis and effective treatment, extremely few people with HIV will go on to develop AIDS.